 - Enquire at the RTO about the Learner's License test.
 Most of the RTOs hand over a printed notice containing the important points like road signals and rules which will be tested.

-- If you have applied for Learner's License test online, you will have to submit the confirmation slip at the designated counter and make the payment before you can take the test.
+- If you have applied for Learner's Licence test online, you will have to submit the confirmation slip at the designated counter and make the payment before you can take the test.

 - Generally, you will have to answer multiple choice questions either online or on paper.
 You will get certain number of answers correctly to get your Learner's License.
 In case you fail the test, you will be allowed to retake the test after a week's time.

-- Also, you can apply for a Driving License 30 days after the issue date of Learner's License.
-The application for permanent Driving License must be filed within 180 days of issue date of Learner's License.
+- Also, you can apply for a Driving Licence 30 days after the issue date of Learner's Licence.
+The application for permanent Driving Licence must be filed within 180 days of issue date of Learner's Licence.

 Why do you need a LL in India?

-Here are some of the reasons as to why you need a Learner's License in India.
+Here are some of the reasons as to why you need a Learner's Licence in India.

-- To learn driving a motor vehicle, you must first get a Learner's License for that class of vehicle.
-A Learner's License legally allows you to learn driving with an experienced instructor or driver on Indian roads.
+- To learn driving a motor vehicle, you must first get a Learner's Licence for that class of vehicle.
+A Learner's Licence legally allows you to learn driving with an experienced instructor or driver on Indian roads.

-- If you hold a valid Learner's License, you can practise driving with a permanent Driving License holder.
+- If you hold a valid Learner's License, you can practise driving with a permanent Driving Licence holder.
 This will help you polish your driving skills before you take your vehicle out.

-- Getting a Driving License is a precursor to getting a Driving License.
-It is easy to apply and get a permanent Driving License if you hold a valid Learner's License.
+- Getting a Driving Licence is a precursor to getting a Driving Licence.
+It is easy to apply and get a permanent Driving License if you hold a valid Learner's Licence.

-- Holding a Learner's License and practising on roads will help you get familiarized with road rules which will in turn help you when you are driving.
+- Holding a Learner's Licence and practising on roads will help you get familiarized with road rules which will in turn help you when you are driving.

-Yes, your Learner's License is valid throughout the country for six months from the date of issue.
+Yes, your Learner's Licence is valid throughout the country for six months from the date of issue.

-- Are there any rules that must be followed while learning to drive with a Learner's License?
+Are there any rules that must be followed while learning to drive with a Learner's Licence?